Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

 We conclude that any algorithm that can solve the \textsc{Diameter} problem on the graph construction `Windmill' in the AL model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}. \end{proof}

 The following follows from Theorem~\ref{thm:Windmill} by observing properties of the `Windmill' construction.

-\begin{restatable}{corollary}{WindmillResults} Any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory, even on graphs for which the algorithm is given \begin{enumerate}[noitemsep] \item that the input is a bounded depth tree, \item that the Maximum Degree is a constant of at least 3. \end{enumerate} \end{restatable} \begin{proof} The corollary follows from Theorem~\ref{thm:Windmill}, together with observing that `Windmill' is \begin{enumerate}[noitemsep] \item a bounded depth tree, \item a lower bound that still works when we convert the center vertex into a binary tree and extend the path to size $5 + \log n$ accordingly (this makes the diameter distinction to be $9 + 2\log n$ or $10 + 2\log n$, give or take some constants). \end{enumerate} \end{proof}
+\begin{restatable}{corollary}{WindmillResults} Any streaming algorithm for \textsc{Diameter} in the AL model that uses $p$ passes over the stream must use $\Omega(n/p)$ bits of memory, even on graphs for which the algorithm is given \begin{enumerate}[noitemsep] \item that the input is a bounded depth tree, \item that the Maximum Degree is a constant of at least 3. \end{enumerate} \end{restatable} \begin{proof} The corollary follows from Theorem~\ref{thm:Windmill}, together with observing that `Windmill' is \begin{enumerate}[noitemsep] \item a bounded depth tree, \item a lower bound that still works when we convert the center vertex into a binary tree of depth $c = \O(\log n)$ and extend the path to size $5 + c$ accordingly (this makes the diameter distinction to be $9 + 2c$ or $10 + 2c$). \end{enumerate} \end{proof}

 Next we look at the case when the input graph is close to a path.